abdurrahmanbulut/arcus/README.md

 ## Overview

-This is a starting point of any compose project.
-It includes my compose library named "Sherlock".
+This is a starting point of any compose project

 ## Getting Started